desiby/stelligent-u/03-iam/README.md

 - Update the Stack. *Did the stack update work?*

+>*Yes*

 - Query the stack to determine its state.
 - If the stack update was not successful, [troubleshoot and determine why](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement).

 #### Lab 3.1.4: AWS-Managed Policies